Best Non Toxic Sunscreen Guide for 2021

-As you can see from the table above as the SPF increases the block % of UV rays also increases.
-Once you get to SPF of 25 there is not much difference the higher SPF you go.
+As you can see from the table above, as the SPF increases, the block % of UV rays also increases.
+Once you get to an SPF of 25, there is not much difference the higher SPF you go.
 Just because it is a high SPF does not necessarily equate to safer sunscreen.
-It is best to compare the active ingredient percentage for more accurate comparison.
+It is best to compare the active ingredient percentage for a more accurate comparison.

 80% of the sun’s rays still reach the Earth on a cloudy day.
-Even on an overcast day, sunscreen is still important to protect your skin.
+Even on an overcast day, sunscreen is still essential to protect your skin.

-Skin types and skin tones will play a role in how effective sunscreen is in preventing you from burning.
+Skin types and skin tones will play a role in how effective sunscreen prevents you from burning.
 For example, someone like me with sensitive skin will burn much faster in direct sunlight during sunny beach days.

 Reading the Sunscreen Label

-You will notice active ingredients and nonactive ingredients are listed on the label.
-We are going to discuss the active ingredients to avoid in chemical sunscreen and ingredients to look for in safer mineral sunscreen.
+You will notice active ingredients and non-active ingredients are listed on the label.
+We will discuss the active ingredients to avoid in chemical sunscreen and ingredients to look for in safer mineral sunscreen.

 Most conventional sunscreens on the market include harmful chemicals.
 This post will focus on the active ingredients, but a few other ingredients that should be avoided are parabens, fragrance, and retinyl palmitate.
 You can check out my blog post on Why You Should Avoid Fragrance.

 Active Ingredients to Avoid in the Best Non Toxic Sunscreen